josh63exe/josh63exe/README.md

 - 👋 Hi, I’m @josh63exe
 - 👀 I’m interested in front end developer
-- 🌱 I’m currently learning html,css,c#
+- 🌱 I’m currently learning HTML,CSS,javascript,react and C#
-- 📫 How to reach me with linkedin
+- 📫 How to reach me with Linked

 <!---
 josh63exe/josh63exe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.